Tupolev Tu-142: Operational history

 Throughout its operational history, the Tu-142 demonstrated significant capabilities.
 On 19–22 August 1974, four Tu-142s shadowed a foreign submarine in the Barents Sea; one of the aircraft was reported to have maintained continuous contact for 2 hours and 55 minutes.
 In 1975, a Tu-142 managed to trail a Soviet submarine for 3 hours and 16 minutes.
 On 10 October 1977, a group of five Tu-142s tracked a US submarine in the Philippine Sea; one of the Tu-142s reportedly trailed the submarine for 4 hours and 5 minutes.
 Soviet Tu-142s, besides operating domestically, were sent to friendly overseas bases in Angola, Cuba, Ethiopia, Vietnam, and South Yemen.
 In the early 1990s, with the dissolution of the Soviet Union, the Soviet fleet of Tu-142s was handed to the Russian Navy, although the Ukrainian Air Force gained a few Tu-142s that had been left in its territory.
 Ukrainian Tu-142s were later dismantled as a result of the bilateral START I treaty signed between the United States and the Soviet Union in 1991, which came into effect in late 1994.

-Besides the Tu-142's military applications, a one-off Tu-142MP was used to test a new ASW suite.
+A one-off Tu-142MP was constructed as a testing platform for a new ASW suite.
 Another Tu-142 was converted to replace the Tu-95LL for the testing of turbojet engines.
 Designated Tu-142LL, the ASW equipment and armament were removed to allow an engine test bed to be carried under the belly.
 Some of the engines installed were the NK-25 for the Tu-22M3, RD36-51A for the Tu-144D, and the NK-32 for the Tu-160.
 The first Tu-142MK was converted for an airborne laboratory role, setting several altitude-in-horizontal and time-to-climb records in its class.

 In 1981 the Indian Navy began considering a long-range maritime reconnaissance and anti-submarine warfare aircraft for its Naval Air Arm.
 The Soviet Union initially offered to refurbish some of its own Tu-142s for India, rather than construct new aircraft.
 The Indian Navy was at first hesitant about the large Tu-142, which was heavy and thus would require runways to be reinforced and lengthened at potential operating bases.
 Consequently, the service requested three Ilyushin Il-38s – then being phased out of service with the Soviet Navy – be refurbished for Indian operations.
 This request fell through, and so in December 1984 an agreement to purchase eight Tu-142s was signed.